grammyjs/website/site/docs/hosting/vps.md

 1. **Location.**
    We recommend that you choose the location closest to Amsterdam.
    It is in Amsterdam that the Telegram server is located, which is responsible for ensuring the operation of bots.
-   If you use your own Bot API server, choose the location closest to it.
+   If you use your own Bot API server, choose the location closest to it instead.
 2. **Server type.**
    Choose the option "Clean OS".
 3. **Operating system.**